 - Teen Sexual Health

 - Why This Topic Is Important

 According to the American Academy of Pediatrics, every child should receive high quality health care that is accessible, family-centered, culturally competent, coordinated, continuous, compassionate, and comprehensive (1).
 This care is best offered through a “medical home,” an ongoing family-centered partnership with a child health professional or team, in which all of the patient’s needs are met (1).
 Children who receive care in the context of a medical home are more likely to have annual, preventive check-ups (which can lead to the early identification and treatment of problems) and are less likely to have unmet medical and dental needs (1).
-However, according to 2011-12 estimates, 54% of U.S. children -- and only 45% of California kids -- received care within a medical home (2).
+However, according to 2011-12 estimates, 54% of U.S. children—and only 45% of California kids—received care within a medical home (2).
 Not surprisingly, children without health insurance are less likely to access needed care than children with insurance (3).
-In the first nine months of 2014, an estimated 10% of U.S. children were uninsured at least part of past year (4).One convenient way for children and youth to access needed services is through school-based health centers (SBHCs).
+Estimates from a 2015 survey show that 8% of U.S. children were uninsured for at least part of the preceding year (4).One convenient way for children and youth to access needed services is through school-based health centers (SBHCs).
 These centers, whether located on school property or in the vicinity of a school, offer a range of services to underserved or uninsured students, such as primary medical care, mental or behavioral health care, dental care, substance abuse services, and health and nutrition education.
 Nearly 2,000 SBHCs operate nationwide (5).
 These centers have become a key part of the health care delivery system, as children and youth spend a significant amount of time at school, and barriers such as transportation and scheduling are reduced.
-Research has found that SBHCs can lead to improved access to medical and dental care, health outcomes, and school performance (5).
-They also have been shown to reduce emergency room visits and health care costs (5).
+Research has found that SBHCs can lead to improved access to medical and dental care, health outcomes, and school performance (5, 6).
+They also have been shown to reduce emergency room visits and health care costs (5, 6).

 For more information on health care, see kidsdata.org’s Research & Links section.